metwork-framework/mflog/.metwork-framework/README.md

 - (and) we log all messages (worse than a minimal configurable level) in a configurable file in `JSON` (for easy automatic parsing)
 - we can configure a global minimal level to ignore all messages below
 - we reconfigure automatically python standard logging library to use `mflog`
-- UTF-8 messages are ok
+- Unicode and Bytes messages are supported (in Python2 and Python3)
 - good support for exceptions (with backtrace)

 ## How to use ?